 Chris from Just a Girl is here to show you a simple way to jazz up some wooden utensils that you can find at any grocery story, Dollar Tree or discount store.
-With a little paint you too can make a thoughful host gift.
+With a little paint you too can make a thoughtful host gift: these Painted Wooden Spoons.

 Hi there!
 I’m Chris from Just a Girl, and Beckie has asked me to share an inexpensive gift idea with you.
 The gift idea?
 Easy enough.
 Getting this post to her in a timely manner?
 Not so much.
 Not only is Beckie the savviest blogger I’ve ever met, she might possibly be the most patient.

 So how ‘bout that gift?
 I wanted it to stay as close to $5.00 as possible, and I think it comes close.
 I also wanted it to remain relatively quick.

 So I picked up these wooden utensils at the grocery store for just that, and I found a 2-pack of dish towels for $2.00.

 I figure I can get two gifts out of these supplies, so it’s well within my $5.00 budget.
 Woo hoo!

 I taped off the actual spoon and sprayed it with some primer.
 I wanted to make sure the paint stayed put.